sasip-climate/GRICAD-usage/netxsimdg_GRICAD.md

 It should produce a nextsim executable in the build repository.

 - Run on GRICAD :
-  - copy, adapt and put this run_june23_gricad.sh script in the run repository of netxsimdg :
+  - copy, adapt and put this run_june23_gricad.sh script in the `/run/` repository of netxsimdg :

 ```bash
 #!/bin/bash